tcottrell321/Data-Analytics-Portfolio/README.md

-## Projects are grouped in 1 of 3 groups based on the technology used and area of Data Science Process being highlighted:
+## Projects can be found in 1 of 3 groups:
 * Group 1 - Use of Local Databases, SQL, Excel, Python, Pandas, and Numpy to perform ETL and Analysis Process
 * Group 2 - Visualizations and Analysis Insights Using Tableau, Google Data Studio, and Power BI
 * Group 3 - Machine Learning and Predictive Analysis using Python and Libraries, TensorFlow, Big Data